Frequently Asked Questions

 You may take Level 1 and still feel like you're "the best actor in the class."
-That doesn't necessarily mean you're better than the material being taught!
+That might in fact be true, BUT - it doesn't necessarily mean you're better than the material being taught!
 Don't worry about the rest of the people in class, worry about yourself.
 You'll likely find that you'll learn a ton from people with less experience than you (if you're open to learning the things you need to learn).
 Many Eastern cultures' approaches to art are centered on the principle of spending years trying to attain the state of the "Beginner's Mind."
 Its largely what Meisner and many other acting approaches are based on.
 Perhaps then it'd be helpful to actually have some fellow classmates that are closer to that "Beginner's Mind" than you are!
 Again- trust us.
 We've done this for a long time, and have had all types and levels of actors in the session room and the class room.
 More often than not, in the commercial world, directors are looking for what we call "Real People" types.
 And that feel is different than the type of acting that one may see on stage at quality theatres like The Goodman or Steppenwolf.
 We often have a student in class that has far less experience than anyone else, yet is able to show their true self far better than the "really good actors" because they have nothing to prove and approach things with an utterly refreshing simplicity.
 They lack a command of structure and story components -but that is the stuff they pick up in class.
-Our students who know structure and storytelling and have far more experience learn different things perhaps.
+Our students who DO know structure and storytelling learn different things.
 Some of the most important and lucrative lessons: How to make it all look like you have no idea what it is that you are doing!
 (That, and loads of strategic and stylistic approaches to the audition process that have probably never been presented in any other class you have taken).
 So again- trust us.
 If you're one that really feels the need to be in a higher level class, and always feels "better and more skilled" than the other students, then you are likely pretty good- but have stopped growing as an actor.
 You'll probably also stay where you are at in your art and your career for a good long time.
 Be open to the process - or we probably can't teach you effectively anyway!
 And again- we're not here to waste your money.
 If you take the class and are above this stuff, we'll put you in another level at no charge.

 (sorry- get the feeling that we are asked this question all the time?? :)

 If you are truely serious- take both!
 (Honestly).
-Chances are if you are newer to this world you'll want to take the GRPP to build a solid foundation, then continue in the OCTP to build awareness of current styles and technical approaches.
+Chances are if you are newer to this world you'll want to take the CORE classes to build a solid foundation, then continue in the OCTP to build awareness of current styles and technical approaches.
 But here are some thoughts for different categories you may find yourself in:

 THE EXPERIENCED ACTOR: Many times actors don't know (or won't admit to themselves) that it's their basic acting skills that are in need of help. (and remember- basic acting skills are ANYTHING but basic!)
 But if you really are SOLID in your acting, and are finding that you still fall short in your on camera auditions, then the OCTP is the place for you.
 This is where you will experience a true makeover in your stylistic approach and technical skills.
-If you take a class or two of this program, and we find that your performances are reasonable, yet still a bit unsupported, lacking in story structure, or rather lifeless, we may nudge you towards the more encompassing approach of the GRPP.
-The GRPP will re-invent your basic acting skills and then some- all while still providing you with on-camera experience.
+If you take a class or two of this program, and we find that your performances are reasonable, yet still a bit unsupported, lacking in story structure, or rather lifeless, we may nudge you towards the more encompassing approach of the CORE classes.
+CORE will re-invent your basic acting skills and then some- all while still providing you with on-camera experience.

 THE NEW ACTOR: This is very similar to the transitioning model, but you'll have less experience to draw from.
 Sometimes the new actors are actually the most refreshing and natural in class, and blow away the experienced actors who are no longer capable of just letting go!
 Take a look at the above section- and the questions are still kinda the same: Do I want to take class to make more money in commercials, not really care too much if my future jobs are speaking roles or not, and not have any desires to pursue tv or film roles down the road??
 Then take the OCTP.
-If you know already that you aspire to be a true actor, but have no acting experience- take the GRPP.
+If you know already that you aspire to be a true actor, but have no acting experience- take CORE.
 Do you intend to pursue theater as well??
-Take the GRPP.
-If you aspire to be a true actor but think maybe you are just a "natural", try the OCTP level 1- and then switch to the GRPP if need be.
+Take the CORE.
+If you aspire to be a true actor but think maybe you are just a "natural", try the OCTP level 1- and then switch to CORE if need be.
 Or there's always the option of doing both.